pilvento/ationetdocs/ATIONetDoc.md

 Company Code (Optional, if included will act as a filter)

-Terminal Id (Optional, if included will act as a filter)
+Terminal Code(Optional, if included will act as a filter)

 Contract Code (Optional, if included will act as a filter)